amanm2004/email-assistant/README.md

 # 📧 Email Assistant

-A full-stack Email Assistant built with:
+A full-stack Email Assistant Crome Extension built with:

 - 🔧 **Backend**: Java Spring Boot
 - 💻 **Frontend**: JavaScript (Vanilla/Extension)

-This app uses AI (like Gemini) to help users compose professional email replys faster and more efficiently.
+This extension uses AI (like Gemini) to help users compose professional email replys faster and more efficiently.
+It adds a button left to send button on your gmail inbox by clicking on this button you can auto generate a reply for your following mail

 ---